RJPearson94/terraform-provider-twilio/docs/resources/account_sub_account.md

 ~> Currently only sub-accounts can be created via the API.
 Parent accounts have to be created via the Twilio console

+!> If the `friendly_name` is managed via Terraform and the `friendly_name` is removed from the configuration file.
+The old value will be retained on the next apply.

 ## Example Usage

 ```hcl